EvaluateRouteView

 )

-# Only get today's routes
+# Only get today's routes, just essential fields

 )